Skip to main content

 Festive

-Layered semolina cake with ashta (clotted cream) filling, soaked in simple syrup, topped with pistachios.
-Mafroukeh means "rubbed" - semolina dough rubbed/crumbled to create textured layers.
-Baked until golden, then soaked in sugar syrup (orange blossom water, rose water flavored).
-Ashta cream layer provides richness.
-Served cold or room temperature.
-Popular during Ramadan, special occasions.
-Less known internationally than baklava/knafeh, but beloved locally.
+A layered semolina cake with an ashta (clotted cream) filling, soaked in simple syrup and topped with pistachios.
+Mafroukeh means "rubbed," a reference to crumbling the semolina dough to build up its textured layers.
+It's baked until golden, then soaked in syrup flavored with orange blossom and rose water, with the cream layer doing the heavy lifting on richness.
+Served cold or at room temperature, it shows up during Ramadan and other special occasions.
+It hasn't traveled the way baklava and knafeh have, but Lebanese love it.

 vegetarianContains: DairyContains: WheatContains: Tree Nuts